appdotnet/api-spec/content/docs/resources/channel/index.md

 A Channel's `type` can be used to identify the behavior of a Channel.
 Channel types are specified by the application creating the Channel and should have corresponding entries in the [channel-types directory](https://github.com/appdotnet/object-metadata/tree/master/channel-types) describing their behavior.

-There is currently one core Channel type:
+There is currently 2 core Channel types:

 #### Private Message